-Tandem HR’s Senior Director of Operations, Greg Foss, discussed the new certified PEO (or Certified Professional Employer Organization) status with the IRS on Get Down to Business, a radio show for entrepreneurs and business executives that airs on 560 AM The Answer on Sunday evenings from 6 – 7 pm CT.
+Tandem HR’s Senior Director of Operations, Greg Foss, discussed the new Certified Professional Employer Organization (CPEO) status with the IRS on Get Down to Business, a radio show for entrepreneurs and business executives that airs on 560 AM The Answer on Sunday evenings from 6 – 7 pm CT.
 Greg and host, Shalom Klein, discussed the benefits the new designation has for the PEO industry and PEO clients.

 Certified PEO: Read the transcribed radio segment or click below to listen.

 Interviewer: We are here in the studio with Senior Director of Operations at Tandem HR, Greg Foss.
 Greg, you are the most knowledgeable person, or at least here in the studio the most knowledgeable person, about the world of HR.
 All kidding aside, Tandem HR has been quite involved in educating the business community (both clients and non-clients) with that beautiful new website of yours and its great blog with great information.
 I know here, on the air, we benefit and appreciate all of the information Tandem HR has been providing.
 So thank you for that!
 There’s always something interesting going on in HR.
 We’ve talked about some of the issues that Cook County is experiencing, we’ve discussed the Affordable Care Act, and now there’s something called the Small Business Efficiency Act (SBEA).
 What is that all about?